-The North Dakota University System scheduled nine “Pillar” events that continued the discussions started earlier this year at the Envision 2030 education summit.
+The North Dakota University System scheduled 10 “Pillar” events that continued the discussions started in 2016 at the initial Envision 2030 education summit.

-The events took place throughout the state from September through November of 2016.
-In May the initial Envision 2030 breakout sessions allowed stakeholders from the academic, business and legislative communities to discuss and set short-term, mid-term and long-term goals for higher education in North Dakota.
+The events took place throughout the state from Sept.-Nov. of 2016.
+That May the initial Envision 2030 breakout sessions allowed stakeholders from the academic, business and legislative communities to discuss and set short-term, mid-term and long-term goals for higher education in North Dakota.
 The Pillar events continued those discussions with further input from expanded groups of stakeholders on how to best reach those goals.

 Chancellor Mark Hagerott said the events helped shape the future of higher education in the state.